4 World Trade Center: Original building (1975–2001)

-The old 4 World Trade Center was a nine-story low-rise office building completed in 1975 that was 118 ft (36 m) tall, and located in the southeast corner of the World Trade Center site.
+The original 4 World Trade Center was a nine-story low-rise office building completed in 1975 that was 118 ft (36 m) tall, and located in the southeast corner of the World Trade Center site.
 The building was designed by Minoru Yamasaki and Emery Roth & Sons.
 The first tenants, the Commodities Exchange Center, started to move into the building in January 1977.
 On July 1, 1977, the Mercantile Traders finalized the move.
 The building's major tenants were Deutsche Bank (Floor 4, 5, and 6) and the New York Board of Trade (Floors 7, 8, and 9).
 The building's side facing Liberty Street housed the entrance to The Mall at the World Trade Center on the basement concourse level of the WTC.

 4 World Trade Center was home to commodities exchanges on what was at the time one of the world's largest trading floors (featured in the Eddie Murphy movie Trading Places).
 These commodities exchanges collectively had 12 trading pits.

 Destruction

-The World Trade Center's twin towers were destroyed during the September 11, 2001, terrorist attacks, creating debris that destroyed or severely damaged nearby buildings, such as the original 4 World Trade Center.
+The World Trade Center's Twin Towers were destroyed during the September 11 attacks, creating debris that destroyed or severely damaged nearby buildings, such as the original 4 World Trade Center.
 Much of the southern two-thirds of the building was destroyed, and the remaining north portion virtually destroyed, as a result of the collapse of the South Tower.
-The structure was subsequently razed.
+The structure was subsequently demolished to make way for reconstruction.

 At the time of the September 11 attacks, the building's commodities exchanges had 30.2 e6oz of silver coins and 379,036 oz of gold coins in the basement.
 The coins in the basement were worth an estimated $200 million.
 Much of the coins had been removed by November 2001; trucks transported the coins out of the basement through an intact but abandoned section of the Downtown Hudson Tubes.
 Many coins belonging to the Bank of Nova Scotia were purchased in 2002, repackaged by the Professional Coin Grading Service, and resold to collectors.